ianfixes/nmea_plus/README.md

 ## Disclaimer

-This module was written from information scraped together on the web, not from testing on actual devices.
+This module was written primarily from information scraped together on the web, with minimal testing on an actual device (an SR161 AIS receiver).
 A lack of test cases -- especially for more obscure message types -- is a barrier to completeness.
 Please don't entrust your life or the safety of a ship to this code without doing your own rigorous testing.

 ## Author